jakhax/shellverse/README.md

 ## Overview

-- Shellverse is a multi-client and multi-threaded Remote Administration Tool and post-exploitation tool.
+- Shellverse is a simple multi-client Remote Administration Tool and a post-exploitation tool.
 - Shellverse gives the attacker a reverse shell together with configured payloads once it has been installed on the victims machine.
 - **Disclaimer**: Accessing a computer without authorization or permission is illegal, atleast in my country it is.
 This should only be used for educational / proof of concept purpose.
 - I wote most of this code years ago when learning python, i'll try to clean the code as much as I can.
 Feel free to contribute by writing payloads and making pull requests.

 ## Features
 * [x] Reverse shell.
-* [ ] Download files from the client's PC
+* [x] Download files from the client's PC
-* [ ] Upload files to the client's PC
+* [x] Upload files to the client's PC
 * [ ] webcam snap & webcam livestream.
 * [ ] record audio & stream audio.
 * [ ] Take screenshots